HeshanKarunaratne/cka/README.md

 docker run ubuntu-sleeper 10
 ```

-- If you dont specify any arguments in `docker run` command how to make sure to add a default value in the docker compose file itself
+- If you don't specify any arguments in `docker run` command how to make sure to add a default value in the docker compose file itself

 ```Dockerfile
 FROM ubuntu